Cacti/documentation/Plugins.md

 ![thold plugin enable](images/cacti_thold_enable.JPG)

+### Updating a Plugin

+To update a plugin simply follow the following steps
+- Disable the plugin you want to update
+- backup the current plugin folder typically in cacti|_path/plugins/plugin_name
+- git clone or download the new version of the plugin
+- asign proper permissions usually either www-data for Ubuntu/debian or apache for centos/RHEL
+- Enable the plugin
+- done

 ### Unistall a plugin

 To uninstall a plugin go into the plugins page console >> configuration >>